glassroom/heinsen_tree/README.md

 ### Inference

-At inference, you can compute naive probability distributions at every level of depth with a single Softmax function, which runs efficiently because by default `scores_in_tree` is masked at each level of depth with `-inf` values, which PyTorch maps to zeros, without incurring floating-point computation:
+At inference, you can compute naive probability distributions at every level of depth with a single Softmax function, which runs efficiently because by default `scores_in_tree` is masked at each level of depth with `-inf` values, which PyTorch maps to zeros without incurring floating-point computation:

 ```python
 pred_probs = scores_in_tree.softmax(dim=-1)  # [batch_sz, tree.n_levels, tree.n_classes]
 ```

+These predicted distributions are naive because at each level of depth they are independent of each other, instead of conditional on the predicted distributions at previous levels.
+If we predict at each level of depth the class with the highest predicted probability, we may obtain nonsensical predictions -- e.g., `[0, 2, 4]` (a "dog" that is a "small dog" that is a "happy big dog") in the sample tree [above](#heinsen_tree).

 #### Predicting Paths that Exist in the Tree

-We recommend that you restrict the space of allowed predictions to *paths that exist in the tree*, stored in `tree.paths`, a PyTorch buffer corresponding to matrix P in the paper.
-There are many techniques you can use for selecting the path or paths in `tree.paths` that most closely match the naively predicted probabilities.
+To prevent nonsensical predictions, restrict the space of allowed predictions to *paths that exist in the tree*, stored in `tree.paths`, a PyTorch buffer (corresponding to matrix P in the paper).
+Use any search method of your choice to find the path (or paths) in `tree.paths` that best match the naively predicted probabilities.

 #### Example: Using Beam Search to Make Predictions